Ak4uma/BlockCt/README.md

 # BlockCt
-Company information made in React Native and android studio all rights and information within this application is reserved to Advanced Bloack Chain AG ¨"https://www.advancedblockchain.com"
+Company information made in React Native and android studio all rights and information within this application is reserved to Advanced Block Chain AG ¨"https://www.advancedblockchain.com"

 in the folder "screens" of the project the: HomeScreen.js
-1/ contains the company logo, simple work difinition and 2 buttons
+1/ contains the company logo, simple work definition and 2 buttons

 ![home screen with buttons](https://user-images.githubusercontent.com/11035733/45586406-40e54400-b8f7-11e8-98d0-88275c91d7a2.jpg)